 Inner courtyard.
 In the olden days, the staircase wasn’t there, the windows were part of the school cafeteria, and the floor was concrete, not grass.

-Above: Father Frank Manzo, in a vintage 1975 leisure suit, and below, (now Father) John Brown, who is a priest himself now.
+Above: Father Frank Manzo, in a vintage 1975 leisure suit, and below, (now Father) John Brown, who is a priest himself now (sadly, passing away in 2017).
 As you can see, the distinctive arched windows are still there.
 The high brick wall made a great handball court.
 In the 1970s, Cathedral had a great handball team.
 But St. Francis Prep was better.
 They were undefeated from 1971-1975.

 The exterior balconies, which weren’t there when I was a student, are a nice touch, as are the plantings and grass in the common.